A targeted search for strongly lensed supernovae with the Las Cumbres Observatory: LCOLSS Survey

-The SN rates are determined from the the star formation rates of the background source galaxies.
-The star formation rates are measured from observed SDSS and BOSS spectra, using integrated fluxes from [OII] 3727{\AA} emission doublet, $F_{OII}^{\rm{intrinsic}} = F_{OII}/\mu/f_{\rm{fiber}}$.
-Determining intrinsic flux in the source galaxy is a multi-step process.
-The measured flux in the source galaxy, $F_{OII}$, is extracted from the spectrum centered on the lensing galaxy, with the lensing galaxy spectra subtracted, and a double-gaussian plus line is fit to the [OII] doublet of the remaining source galaxy.
+The SN rates are determined in S18 from the SFRs of the background source galaxies.
+The SFRs are measured from observed SDSS and BOSS spectra, using integrated fluxes from [OII] 3727{\AA} emission doublet, $F_{OII}^{\rm{intrinsic}} = F_{OII}/\mu/f_{\rm{fiber}}$.
+Determining intrinsic flux in the source galaxy is a multistep process.
+The measured flux in the source galaxy, $F_{OII}$, is extracted from the spectrum centered on the lensing galaxy, with the lensing galaxy spectra subtracted, and a double-Gaussian plus line is fit to the [OII] doublet of the remaining source galaxy.
 The fraction of the source galaxy captured in the spectrograph, $f_{\rm{fiber}}$, is then determined using a convolution of the lensed HST image with the PSF from the ground based spectrograph.
-Finally this value is de-magnified to give the intrinsic flux.
+Finally, this value is demagnified to give the intrinsic flux.
 The intrinsic flux with [OII] then is calibrated to a SFR, using a subsample for which H$\alpha$ has been detected, as the H$\alpha$ luminosity scales directly with ionizing flux.
 The uncertainties on the rates based on the flux measurement are large due to the lensing galaxy subtraction, de-magnification, and fiber loss.
-There are also sources for biases; perhaps the largest being in the inability to perform a system by system H$\alpha$ calibration for the star formation rates; i.e. even before the final models to convert the star formation into SN rates.
-Another potential source of bias is on the relative core collapse rates which were based on local measurements and assumed to have no redshift evolution, which remains an open question in general \citet{strolger_delay_2020}.
-Although the uncertainties on the supernova rates are large, they are accounted for in the simulation, and very likely provide the best estimate for the expected detection rate.
+There are also sources for biases; perhaps the largest being in the inability to perform a system by system H$\alpha$ calibration for the SFRs; i.e. even before the final models to convert the star formation into SN rates.
+Another potential source of bias is on the relative CC rates which were based on local measurements and assumed to have no redshift evolution, which remains an open question in general \citet{strolger_delay_2020}.
+The typical uncertainties on the derived SN rates are around 57$\%$, with the smallest uncertainties at $45\%$.
+This applies to both the rates for Type Ia SNe and for CC SNe.
+The average percentage uncertainties are $56.7\%$ and $56.8\%$ on the Type Ia rates and CC rates, respectively \citep{shu_prediction_2018}.